gmlewis/irmf-slicer/README.md

 that are perpendicular (normal) to the Z (up) axis.
 The slices are very thin and when stacked together, represent your solid model.

-Using the `-zip` option, the result is a ZIP file with all the slices in separate sub-folders named by the unique names of the materials.
+Using the `-zip` option, the result is a ZIP file per model material with all the slices in the root of the ZIP so as to be compatible with NanoDLP.
+When using the `-zip` option, the resolution is set to X: 65, Y: 60, Z: 30 microns (unless the `-res` option is used to override this) in order to support the `MCAST + Sylgard / 65 micron` option of NanoDLP.

 Using the `-stl` option, the result is one STL file per model material.